tanganke/dict_fusion/README.md

 ## Experiments

-**the checkpoints and logs from our expriments will be available on GitHub after the double-blind review process.**
+**the checkpoints from our expriments will be available on GitHub after the double-blind review process.
+The results csv files are in the [`results`](results) directory**

 ### Multi-task model fusion on CLIP models